-How Medical Device Companies can Access the Latin American Market to Increase Sales and Achieve Long-Term Growth
+How can Medical Device Companies Access the Latin American Market to Increase Sales and Achieve Long-Term Growth

 Latin America is developing into that sizable, predictable part of the world market of medical devices.
 The region has developed into predictable, flourishing healthcare markets that would allow foreign manufacturers to have sustainable commercial operations.
 The Latin American market for medical devices and equipment is worth approximately an impressive US$30 billion.

 It always is difficult to enter a new market.
 Language barriers, cultural misunderstandings, excessive regulations and bureaucratic hurdles, and corruption all are contributing factors that can diminish success — or lead to defeat.

 Still, the risk can be worth the reward.
 According to Global Health Intelligence (GHI), deep epidemiological, demographic, and market shifts are taking place in Latin America and the Caribbean (LAC), and demand grew sharply for certain types of equipment between 2016 and 2017(3):

 34 percent growth in electrocardiogram machines in Brazil

 104 percent growth in hemodialysis machines in Panama

 67 percent growth in infusion pumps in Guatemala

 76 percent increase in X-ray machines in Costa Rica

 24 percent growth in MRI machines in Mexico